I know what you’re thinking. Self-publishing or indie-publishing, yuk!

 The method of publishing no longer says something definitive about quality.

-Even ten years ago, though, I recognized that people could successfully self-publish.
+Even twenty years ago, though, I recognized that people could successfully self-publish.
 I’m a quilter.
 This is my self-portrait quilt.

 Quilting in the US is a multi-billion-dollar business.
 In the quilting world, there are super-star quilting teachers who had an amazing sense of design that inspired thousands of quilts.
 Even in 2007, they could publish a new pattern book and sell out a 25,000 printing in six weeks and go back to press.